moodle/devdocs/general/development/policies/deprecation.md

 ```

 - Update all calls to the affected function removing the deprecated parameter.
-- Add a mention to corresponding `upgrade.txt` documenting the deprecated method should not be used any more.
+- Add a mention to corresponding `upgrade.txt` documenting the deprecated parameter should not be used any more.

 ## See also...